Pebbly vs sandy: 6 of the best beaches in Madeira

 Pebbly beaches in Madeira

-There is no getting away from the fact that the majority of Madeira's beaches are pebbled, this is not to say, however that they aren't lovely.
-Situated just 10 minutes away from central Funchal is Praia Formosa.
+There's no getting away from the fact that the majority of Madeira's beaches are pebbled.
+This is not to say, however, that they aren't perfectly lovely.
+For example, situated just 10 minutes away from the island's capital, Funchal, is Praia Formosa.

-This large pebble beach attracts many a sun worshiper during the summer months, it is also a sought after destination for water sport lovers.
-Due to its central location, it is well equipped and boasts a medical centre, lifeguards, changing rooms, snack bars and even a kindergarten.
+This large pebble beach attracts many a sun worshiper during the summer months and is also a sought after destination for water sports lovers.
+Due to its central location, it's well-equipped, boasting lifeguards, changing rooms, snack bars and facilities for families.

 Praia das Palmeiras

-This popular beach is a must for anyone with fun seeking children.
-Praia das Palmeiras offers free plastic toys for its younger visitors as well as a treasure island with its own climbing area.
+This family-friendly beach is a must for anyone with fun-seeking children.
+Praia das Palmeiras offers free toys for its younger visitors as well as a treasure island with its own climbing area.

 Qualified lifeguards supervise all children's activities, which means the adults can relax in the sun while the kiddies play.
-There is also an on-site restaurant and first aid centre to give peace of mind.
+There is also an onsite restaurant and first aid centre for peace of mind.